 - Update your TxTag account when you get a new license plate.
 When a TxTag is not read properly by the toll equipment, the TxTag Customer Service Center attempts to match the license plate on the vehicle to a TxTag account.
 If your new license plate is not linked to your TxTag account, you will receive a statement in the mail with the tolls charged at the higher Pay By Mail rates.

 - Update your vehicle registration information if you move.
 By law, statements must be mailed to the vehicle owner at the address listed in the state's vehicle registration records, even if registration renewal notices go to a different address.
-If you have moved since purchasing your vehicle, call your county tax office or download Form VTR-146 to update the address on your vehicle's title.
-If your address information on file with the Texas DMV is not current, you may not receive statements on time, which could result in late payment charges and violation fees.
+If you have moved, call your county tax office or download Form VTR-146 to update the address on your vehicle's title.
+If your address information on file with the Texas DMV is not current, you may not receive statements on time, which could result in late payment charges.

-Visit our FAQs page for more information about violations.
+Visit our FAQs page for more information about toll charges and fees.